Air Purifier Buying Guide

 As the case with many industries, there are

-good guys and bad guys.
+within this industry.
 According to the EPA as well as Consumer

-electrostatic precipitator.
 Buyer beware, if it sounds too good to

 be true, then it probably is.
 Again, air purifiers will not perform

-Other Factors to Consider Before Buying an Air Purifier
+Summary of Factors to Consider Before Buying an Air Purifier

-Area Coverage Make sure the square footage listed for the air
+||Area Coverage Make sure the square footage listed for the air

 purifier is about the same or slightly greater than the square

 footage of the room where you intend to use it.
+Square footage numbers are calculated based on an

-Air Changes Per Hour (ACH) This number, also known as the ACH
+||Air Changes Per Hour (ACH) This number, also known as the ACH

 rating, tells us how frequently the air purifier can exchange all